Thamma

 Principal photography began in December 2024, primarily taking place in Delhi, Mumbai and Ooty and concluded by mid-2025.
 The soundtrack album was composed by Sachin–Jigar.

 Thamma was theatrically released on 21 October 2025, coinciding with Diwali, in standard, IMAX, 4DX and D-Box formats.
-The film received mixed reviews from critics.
+The film received mixed reviews from critics and was a moderate commercial success, becoming the tenth highest grossing Hindi film of 2025.